 In the individual interviews, grandmothers were asked if the relationships between grandmother leaders had changed since the training.
-Most grandmothers (92%) between them than in the past.
-For example.
-"The training helped us realize that if we want to be effective, we must have a common objective for supporting and protecting our girls".
+Most grandmothers (92%) stated that there is more solidarity between them than in the past.
+For example, "The training helped us realize that if we want to be effective, we must have a common objective for supporting and protecting our girls".
 It appears that grandmothers' enthusiastic participation in the training is explained in part by the fact that it contributed to bolstering this cherished, but weakening cultural value.